Studio Art and Design (MFA)

 |ART 690 MFA Projects (third semester)|

-|ART 690 MFA Projects (fifth semester)|
+|ART 690 MFA Projects (fourth semester)|

-|Studio Art Courses|
+|Studio Art Courses 3||21-24|

-TWO (2) 500/600 level elective outside the department (Outside department elective must be determined in consultation with mentor)
+TWO (2) 500/600 level electives outside the department (Outside department electives must be determined in consultation with mentor)

 |MFA Thesis Project|